-Mr. (), is a Yemeni national from the Awalki tribe, born on in Saudi Arabia where he resided and whose family is from the city of Ataq in the Shabwah governorate in Yemen.
+Mr. ), is a Yemeni national from the Awalki tribe, born on in Saudi Arabia where he resided and whose family is from the cit ty of Ataq in the Shabwah governorate in Yemen.
 Mr. is a follower of Tablighi Jamaat Movement.
 On 18 May 2018, Mr. drove from Saudi Arabia to Yemen to visit his family in the city of Ataq.
 The next day while on the road, he was stopped at a checkpoint in Shubeika, in the District of Ataq by Yemeni gunmen who were reportedly under the supervision of United Arab Emirates officers.
-Mr. was asked about his tribe and when he confirmed being from the Awlaki tribe, he was beaten up, handcuffed, blindfolded, and pushed into a car that drove him to a Barrack in Ash Al-Shubeika, reportedly run by the Shabwan Elite Forces non-State armed group, where he was subjected to enforced disappearance.
+Mr. was asked about his tribe and wi hen he confirmed being from the Awlaki tribe, he was beaten up, handcuffed, blindfolded, and pushed into a car that drove him to a Barrack in Ash Al-Shubeika, which is reportedly run by the Shabwan Elite Forces when he refuted those instructions.
+His family picked him up from Al-Rayyan airport and took him to the Mukalla hospital to examine his reportedly deteriorated health, as Mr. suffered from a prior urological condition and did not have access to medical treatment throughout his 28 days of enforced disappearance in detention.

-While detained in the Barrack, Yemeni, Saudi and Emirati security personnel interrogated Mr. regarding reasons for his visit, suspecting him of affiliation with the Al-Qaeda in the Arabian Peninsula (AQAP), the Islamic State in Iraq and the Levant (ISIL) or Al-Islah Party.
+While in the Barrack, Yemeni, Saudi and Emirati security personnel interrogated Mr. regarding reasons for his visit, suspecting him of affiliation with the Al-Qaeda in the Arabian Peninsula (AQAP), the Islamic State in Iraq and the Levant (ISIL) or Al-Islah Party.
 During interrogations, Mr. was blindfolded and repeatedly beaten.